Buy an experience & encourage your family and friends to return the favour

 - If your strands of lights are older than 10 years it will be more efficient to replace them with newer, LED bulbs.
 They can also save you up to 90% or more on power costs and will last longer than traditional bulbs.

 - Skip the disposables and bring out the fine china, utensils and cloth napkins.
-Or pool resources from several houses for large gatherings.
+Or gather resources from several houses for large gatherings.